 Introduction

 As animal species evolve different sizes, many aspects of their physiology and morphology scale disproportionately with one another (allometrically) with consequences for animal behavior, life history, evolution, and diversity (1-3).
 A driver of this disproportionality lies in the nonlinear scaling of geometry: doubling the radius of a sphere gives quadruple the surface area and octuple the volume; in a similar way, scaling up a small body plan gives drastically altered ratios of surface area, volume, and body length.
 Since the challenges associated with changes in body size have a geometric origin, they are ubiquitous.
 As a result, understanding the mechanisms animals use to overcome the effects of changes in geometric proportions remains a pervasive, important, and challenging biological problem.
 Three related aspects of animal function modulated by allometry are scaling of animal metabolic rates (4, 5), limits on the maximal body sizes of specific taxa (6, 7), and gas exchange strategies (8).
 For gas exchange, volume of tissue and hence potential gas exchange needs of animals scale with the cube of length (like the sphere), while surface areas tend to scale with the square of length.
-This leads to a decline in surface area to volume ratio with size.
+This will tend to lead to a decline in gas exchange surface area relative to animal metabolic rate in larger animals.
 As a consequence, when animals evolve larger sizes, they may need to adapt the proportions of their respiratory structures or increase the use of advection (bulk flow) to avoid facing limitations on their size or metabolic rates.

-Limitations on the capacity of larger animals to support oxygen delivery to tissues have been proposed to drive the hypometric scaling of metabolic rates with size, as well as the hypometric scaling of many physiological (e.g. heart and ventilation rates) and behavioral/ecological traits (e.g. territory size, dispersal distance) (1-4, 9) However, competing theories suggest that other factors, such as heat dissipation constraints, nutrient uptake constraints, or performance-safety trade-offs drive the hypometric scaling of metabolic rates and correlated variables, and that evolutionary adaptations of respiratory systems to size allow animals to match oxygen supply to need regardless of body size (10-13).
+Limitations on the capacity of larger animals to support oxygen delivery to tissues have been proposed to drive the hypometric scaling of metabolic rates with size, as well as the hypometric scaling of many physiological (e.g. heart and ventilation rates) and behavioral/ecological traits (e.g. territory size, dispersal distance) (1-4, 9).
+However, competing theories suggest that other factors, such as heat dissipation constraints, nutrient uptake constraints, or performance-safety trade-offs drive the hypometric scaling of metabolic rates and correlated variables, and that evolutionary adaptations of respiratory systems to size allow animals to match oxygen supply to need regardless of body size (10-13).
 One important step in resolving this controversy is determining how respiratory structures and mechanisms scale.
-The vast majority of prior studies of the scaling of gas exchange structures have focused on vertebrates, especially mammals, and we have relatively limited information on the scaling of gas exchange structures in invertebrates, despite the fact that most animal species are invertebrates (5, 14).
+The vast majority of prior studies of the scaling of gas exchange structures have focused on vertebrates, especially mammals, and we have relatively limited information on the scaling of gas exchange structures in invertebrates, despite the fact that most animal species are invertebrates, and vertebrates are derived from invertebrates (5, 14).
 The scaling of the insect respiratory system is of particular interest as aspects of tracheal system structure have been reported to scale hypermetrically, in contrast to the isometric or hypometric scaling of respiratory structures in vertebrates, supporting the hypothesis that possession of a tracheal respiratory system limits insect body size (6, 15-18).
 Here we report the first study of the scaling of the spiracles of insects, the first step in oxygen delivery from air to tissues in this most biodiverse clade of terrestrial animals.

 Gas exchange usually occurs in a series of steps, often a sequence of alternating diffusive and advective processes.
-The capacity for a respiratory surface to conduct oxygen (diffusive conductance, Gdiff) can be described using Fick’s law, that is
+The capacity for a respiratory surface to diffusively conduct oxygen (diffusive conductance, Gdiff) can be described using Fick’s law, that is

 (1) Gdiff= areathickness*K.